Indiewood Screenwriting Fund

 ELIGIBILITY REQUIREMENTS

-Writers from underrepresented communities, including but are not limited to:
+Writers from emerging communities, including but are not limited to:

 - BIPOC